-Investigators and Social Workers will assist attorneys in the preparation of their cases.
+The Investigator will assist attorneys in the preparation of their cases.
 Attorneys should be careful to seek that assistance in a manner that will best serve the entire office.
-Whenever possible, attorneys should coordinate their requests of an Investigator or Social Worker.
-Any disputes should be referred to the Division Chief or CPD.
+Whenever possible, attorneys should coordinate their requests of the Investigator.
+Any disputes should be referred to the CPD.